 After years of development and enhancement, the current pool of automation testing tools is now considered the pathway to success in the journey of transforming from manual to automation.

 Automation tools are the destination for businesses and firms to come to for the optimal solution.

 You must have been familiar with How to do automation testing.
 But do you really know the nature of them, such as their categories, price range, etc.?
 With this pace of development within the market, automation tools can be divided into 3 categories as follow:

-Open-source tools are of the most common type as many firms and businesses to implement to their automation testing process.
+Open-source tools are the most common type for many firms and businesses to implement their automation testing process.